temporalio/documentation/docs-src/clusters/how-to-create-custom-search-attribute-keys.md

   - visibility
 ---

-Create [custom Search Attributes](/concepts/what-is-a-search-attribute#custom-search-attributes) to your Visibility store using `tctl`.

-Before you create custom Search Attributes, verify whether your [Visibility database version supports Advanced Visibility features](/clusters/how-to-set-up-visibility-in-a-temporal-cluster#supported-databases).
+Before you create [custom Search Attributes](/concepts/what-is-a-search-attribute#custom-search-attribute), verify whether your [Visibility database](/clusters/how-to-set-up-visibility-in-a-temporal-cluster#supported-databases) version supports Advanced Visibility features.

-Note that this step is optional.
+You can create and remove custom Search Attribute keys in your Visibility store.
+However, with [SQL databases](/clusters/how-to-set-up-visibility-in-a-temporal-cluster) for Temporal Server v1.20 and later, creating a custom Search Attribute creates a mapping with a database field name in the Visibility store `custom_search_attributes` table.
+Removing a custom Search Attribute removes this mapping with the database field name, but does not remove the data.
+If you remove a custom Search Attribute and add a new one, it is possible that the new custom Search Attribute is mapped to the database field of the one that was recently removed.
+This may cause unexpected results when you use the List API to retrieve results using the new custom Search Attribute.
+These constraints do not apply if you use Elasticsearch.

+Renaming a custom Search Attribute is not supported.

+To create custom Search Attributes in your Visibility store, use [`tctl search-attribute create`](/tctl-next/search-attribute#create) with `--name` and `--type` modifier.

-For example, to create a custom Search Attribute called "CustomSearchAttribute" of type Text, run the following command.
+For example, to create a Search Attribute called `CustomSA` of type `Keyword`, run:

-`tctl search-attribute create --name "CustomSearchAttribute" --type Text`
+`tctl --ns yournamespace search-attribute create --name CustomSA --type Keyword`

 You can also create a list of custom Search Attributes at the time of setting up your Visibility store.